 Many institutions now have long-term policies that mandate the use of plain language.
 Based on the Securities Act of 1933, the Securities and Exchange Commission (SEC) adopted the rules of plain language in 1998, and now required its use by law.
 Plain language is now generally used in newspapers, magazines, and more.

 With Plain English, the vocabulary level and expertise of the reader is set, and passages are written in consideration of which words and verbs should be used and how explanations can be provided effectively.
-Whether a passage is written in accordance with those rules can be determined logically, quantified, and then clarified.
+Whether a passage is written following those rules can be determined logically, quantified, and then clarified.
 This makes it possible to judge the readability at a glance.
-A person can therefore determine what to correct and how to correct it, so they can write passages in Plain English.
+As a result, a person can decide what to correct and how to correct it, so they can write passages in Plain English.

-The following is a collection of tools used for such analytics.
+The following is a tool used for such analytics.